The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Getting paid is always worth celebrating, but where do you go to turn that celebration into actual cash?
-For around 6 percent of adults in the U.S., the answer is not a bank or a credit union.
+About 4.5 percent of U.S. adults have to find an alternative to banks or credit unions for doing so.
 This small portion of the population is often known as the unbanked, which means they do not have a traditional checking or savings account.
 Instead, they have to explore other ways to cash their checks and turn written amounts into real dollars.

 What is a check-cashing service?

 While you may not be familiar with a check-cashing service, you’ve likely passed by one of these places that will happily handle your checking needs.
 They often have signs that advertise their check-cashing ability, along with payday loans, wire transfers, money orders and other financial transactions.

 According to the trade association that represents many of these places, Financial Service Centers of America (FISCA), there are more than 13,000 locations across the country.
 A lot of people put a lot of money through them, too.
 FISCA’s data indicates that they serve more than 30 million customers each year, who are primarily of low-to-moderate income backgrounds.